 Just a few years ago onsite optimization had a huge impact on search engine rankings.
 Although it is still important, it has less weight than before but certain factors like canonicals, internal linking strategies, and metadata still need to be audited and given due consideration.

 Our website audit discovered improper use of canonicals on the main website pages.
 We also found internal links with inconsistent use of upper and lower case characters, and most pages were missing the meta descriptions.
 Are these uncommon problems?
 Not usually.
 But, considering this website was recently updated, it was unusual.
 Typically, these types of problems build up over time as new content is added to a website and more people touch the site through frequent updates.

 When set up properly, websites communicate to other servers and to browsers how to handle pages that have been deleted or moved to another location on the site.
 It is very important that when creating new content, removing content or redesigning your website all URL changes be managed correctly.

-In this audit we found over one hundred “302 redirects” instead of “301 redirects.”
+In this audit, we found over one hundred “302 redirects” instead of “301 redirects.”
 Internal links were not updated to the new URL.
-Instead they were handled by 301 redirection.
+Instead, they were handled by 301 redirections.
 And, there were 404 errors for pages that no longer exist.
-We also found several redirect chains with one URL pointing to another which redirects to another…..More head shaking….
+We also found several redirect chains with one URL pointing to another which redirects to another…..More head shaking…

 Our website audit found that overall the site performed well but there was still room for improvement by minifying their CSS files.